davidmalcolm/texi2rst/output/options-controlling-c++-dialect.rst

   non-polymorphic bases classes too.

-  When selecting this option, be aware that the standard library headers do not obey all of these guidelines; use grep -v to filter out those warnings.
+  When selecting this option, be aware that the standard library headers do not obey all of these guidelines; use :samp:`grep -v` to filter out those warnings.

 .. option:: -Wstrict-null-sentinel , -Wstrict-null-sentinel, -Wno-strict-null-sentinel